leonidas/transparency/README.md

 * Data binding by convention - No extra markup in the views
 * Collection rendering - No loops and partials
 * Nested objects and collections - No configuration, just conventions
-* Directives - No custom DSL, just functions
+* Directives - No DSL, just functions
-* Template caching - No manual template lookup/compilation/rendering
+* Cached templates by default - No separate lookup/compile/use steps
 * Fast - In most real-world cases, it's faster than any other template engine or hand-crafted bindings (*)
 * Compatible - Tested on IE6+, Chrome and Firefox